twilio/video-quickstart-ios/ReplayKitExample/README.md

 1. Support capturing both application and microphone audio at the same time, in an extension.
 Down-mix the resulting audio samples into a single stream.
 2. Share the camera using ReplayKit, or `TVICameraSource`.
-3. Resolve tearing issues when scrolling vertically.
+3. Resolve tearing issues when scrolling vertically, and image corruption when sharing video.
+(ISDK-2478)
 4. Quantize ReplayKit video timestamps and use them to drop from 60 / 120 fps peaks to a lower rate (15 / 30).

 ### Known Issues

 **1. Memory Usage**

-Memory usage in a ReplayKit Broadcast Extension is limited to 50 MB (as of iOS 12.0).
-There are cases where Twilio Video can use more than this amount, especially when capturing larger 2x and 3x retina screens.
-This example uses format requests to reduce the amount of memory needed by our process.
+The memory usage of a ReplayKit Broadcast Extension is limited to 50 MB (as of iOS 12.2).
+There are cases where Twilio Video can use more than this amount, especially when capturing larger 2x and 3x retina screens in a Peer-to-Peer Room.
+This example uses format requests, and H.264 to reduce the amount of memory needed by the extension.

 <kbd><img width="400px" src="../images/quickstart/replaykit-extension-memory.png"/></kbd>

-We have observed that using the H.264 video codec, and a Group Room incurs the lowest memory cost.
+It is highly recommended that you use Group Rooms with your ReplayKit extension, because the extension may connect without subscribing to Tracks.

 **2. Application Audio Delay**